Energy Trust Incentives

 - Ductless heat pump must be installed by a contractor who is trained by the manufacturer on the specific heat pump brand and who attended a NW Ductless Heat Pump Project orientation webinar.
 View a list of qualified contractors.

 *Examples of electric resistance heat include baseboards, ceiling heat, wall heat and electric forced-air furnaces.

 Moderate-income residents in Oregon who participate in Savings Within Reach are eligible to receive an increased cash incentive when a qualifying heat pump is installed by a participating contractor.
 Special requirements apply.
 See all available cash incentives for moderate-income residents.

-Oregon Residential Energy Tax Credit: An Oregon tax credit may be available.
+Oregon residential energy tax credit: An Oregon tax credit may be available.
 View availability and requirements.
 Ask your tax professional for complete details.

 Federal energy tax credit: A federal tax credit may be available.
 View availability and requirements.
 Ask your tax professional for complete details.

-Homes with existing heat pumps, gas furnaces or boilers do not qualify.
+Newly built homes, new additions and homes with existing heat pumps, gas furnaces or boilers do not qualify.

-Apply online or mail or fax your completed Energy Trust Form 320H (PDF | Doc) along with your contractor’s invoice marked “paid in full.”
+Apply online, or mail or fax your completed Energy Trust Form 320C (PDF | Doc), along with your contractor’s invoice, marked “paid in full.”